 No wonder there are so many advantages of wind energy over non-renewable energy resources.
 But the matter of fact is that we could not ignore the number of disadvantages that come with the use of wind power.

-There are so many bad things about wind energy that you don’t wanna miss.
+What are the disadvantages of using wind energy?
 These are the top 6 disadvantages of using wind power that I will be discussing with you today.
 Let’s dive right in…!!!

 - Wind Energy is Unreliable